netdata/netdata/backends/README.md

    - `average` sends to backends normalized metrics from the Netdata database.
    In this mode, all metrics are sent as gauges, in the units Netdata uses.
 This abstracts data collection and simplifies visualization, but you will not be able to copy and paste queries from other sources to convert units.
-   For example, CPU utilization percentage is calculated by netdata, so Netdata will convert ticks to percentage and send the average percentage to the backend.
+   For example, CPU utilization percentage is calculated by Netdata, so Netdata will convert ticks to percentage and send the average percentage to the backend.

    - `sum` or `volume`: the sum of the interpolated values shown on the Netdata graphs is sent to the backend.